Holmespun/HolmespunTestingSupport/Documen/Kamaji_Automated_Test_Manager.md

 It costs very little to keep files around until you **know** they are not needed.

 1. Source the [.bash.conf](../.bash.conf) file or define your own aliases for the kamaji requests you use most often.
-One-word aliases allow easy use of the bang-splat (!\*) to apply a different request to the same target.
+One-word aliases allow easy use of the bang-splat (!\*) command-line shortcut to apply a different request to the same target.

 1. Refer to targets using the working-folder name.
 Kamaji will remove any directory path information from your target name before attempting to process it.
-You can use the filename tab autocomplete keyboard shortcut if you are specifying a file that already exists.
+    * You can use the filename tab autocomplete keyboard shortcut if you are specifying a file that already exists.
+    * You can use wildcard characters to specify a group of tests.

 1. Save yourself some keystrokes by abbreviating Kamaji requests and modifiers.